ceaucari/drupal-apiNG/README.md

 ---

 #### TO DO:
-* Make paths relative to module instead of drupal root for images in aping-design-default.js
-* Add configuration options to the block and auto generte the aping-config.js file obfuscated.
+* Add configuration options to the block
+* Auto generte the aping-config.js file obfuscated
-* Load bootstrap on non bootstrap themes
+* Stop loading bootstrap again on bootstrap themes
-* create hook uninstall ?
+* Config for fonts
+* Blocks for each Individual Service